pace-neutrons/Horace/documentation/add/06-generic_projection.md

 ## Redesign plan.
+To satisfy the user request and achieve the design goals we should:

-1) Extract geometry properties into separate class (e.g. `axis_block`) and make the geometry explicit.
+1.Extract geometry properties into separate class (e.g. `axis_block`) and make the geometry explicit.
-   Look through `cut`-type of algorithms and identify the operations, performed on the "geometry"-type of properties
+  Look through `cut`-type of algorithms and plotting routines to identify the operations, performed on the sqw-object "geometry"-type of properties.

-2) Modify plot functions to work using the "geometry" interface.
+2.Modify plot functions to work using the "geometry" interface.

-3) Modify `cut`-type algorithms to work through interface to this properties.
+3.Modify `cut`-type algorithms to work through interface to this properties.

-4) Make the transformation from one geometry to another geometry explicit.
+4.Make the transformation from one geometry to another geometry explicit.
 Encapsulate this transformation within a projection class and rewrite `cut`-type of algorithms in the terms of this interface.
    Given current understanding of the code operations, a new projection should provide the methods:
-   - `get_contributing_bins` which would work no old projections and return pixels, which may contribute into new projection ranges.
+   - `get_contributing_bins` which would work on old projections and return pixels, which may contribute into new projection ranges.
+   - `get_geometry`/`get_transformation` - the method to return new geometry of a projection w.r.t. the pixels geometry.
    - `bin_pixels` which would work on the pixels and arrange them according to the grid, defined by the new geometry

-   The pixel block, in turn, should be able to operate:
+   The pixel block, in turn, should be able to provide:
    - `get_pix_for_bins` method, returning pixels for the bins, provided by `get_contributing_bins` method.

 All subclasses and interfaces defined this way should be unit-testable.